Animal Re-Identification on Microcontrollers: Related Work

 \section{Related Work}

-\underline{Knowledge distillation}.
-Knowledge distillation (KD) transfers the “soft’’ predictions of a large teacher into a smaller student and is widely used for compressing deep models while retaining accuracy~\cite{hinton2015distilling}.
-In Re-ID, KD has been used to build lighter person and object Re-ID models by distilling similarity structure or uncertainty-aware features from strong teachers~\cite{wu2019distilled,jin2020uncertainty}.
-TinyML surveys likewise highlight KD, alongside quantization and pruning, as a core tool for adapting networks to microcontroller-class hardware~\cite{heydari2025tiny}.
-In our setting, we ask whether KD can effectively shrink GPU-scale Animal Re-ID models down to MCU scale under low-resolution inputs and constrained memory.
-We evaluate several routes and find that conventional feature-level KD yields only limited gains over directly trained compact CNNs.
-This motivates our emphasis on structure-guided width–depth scaling and quantization as primary levers for MCU-level Animal Re-ID.
+\textbf{Knowledge distillation and compact Re-ID.} Knowledge distillation (KD) is widely used for model compression and has been applied to lightweight Re-ID by transferring similarity structures or uncertainty-aware features from stronger teachers~\cite{hinton2015distilling,wu2019distilled,jin2020uncertainty}.
+KD, quantization, and pruning are also common tools for TinyML deployment~\cite{heydari2025tiny}.
+Unlike these settings, our target combines fine-grained Animal Re-ID, low-resolution sensing, and sub-MB MCU memory limits.
+We therefore evaluate several KD routes and find that conventional feature-level KD brings limited gains over directly trained compact CNNs, motivating direct structure scaling and quantization.